Fermionic spectral walls in kink collisions: Spectral wall in the presence of fermions

 To allow for a non-zero back reaction, we need to consider an initial condition that goes beyond the fermionic zero mode.
 Here, an obvious choice is the first excited fermion state.
 The initial condition in our simulations now takes the form

 and

+The amplitude $N$ is again fixed by the normalization of the fermion field.
 The scalar field corresponds to an unexcited antikink, while the fermion field corresponds to the solution for the fermion's first excited state.
 Importantly, the fermion field is entirely in the excited state.
 The parameters are again $v=0.01$ and $X_0=10.0$.
 Moreover, the employed numerical methods are the same as before, and we obtain a maximum error in the total energy of the order of $10^{-4}$.
 To confirm our numerical results, we also varied the box size.

 The results of our simulations are shown in Fig.~\ref{fig:center-fermion}.
 Interestingly, we also find a spectral wall located exactly in the correct position.
 Now, this is triggered by the fermion excited state.
 In the no-back reaction spectral problem approximation, this state hits the mass threshold precisely at the same $X=X_{sw}$.
 The fact that we see the wall at this position confirms the correctness of this approximation for the spectral problem.
 We remark that, due to the fixed normalization of the initial fermion field, the only parameter that can be varied is the strength of the back-reaction $\beta$.
-Of course, this is equivalent to keeping $\beta$ constant and varying the initial amplitude of the fermionic mode.
+This is a rather fundamental difference to the bosonic sector where the amplitude of the mode is an adjustable initial parameter.
 In our simulations, we took $\beta \in [44,46]$.
 We find that the quasi-stationary solution is formed when this coupling takes the following critical value $\beta_{cr} \simeq 44.8$.

 Due to the coupling between bosonic and fermionic sectors, it could be that the fermion field excites the bosonic field, and the spectral wall comes from this bosonic excitation.
 To verify that, we subtracted the kink solution from the scalar field and projected the result into the bosonic shape mode.
 We found that the amplitude of the projection is much smaller than the necessary amplitude to create a bosonic spectral wall.
 Hence, it is indeed the fermion mode responsible for the appearance of the spectral wall.